dwyl/hits/README.md

 We wrote our MVP in `Node.js`, see: https://github.com/dwyl/hits-nodejs <br />
-That worked quite well to test the idea writing minimal code.
+That worked quite well to test the idea while writing minimal code.

 We decided to re-write in `Elixir`/`Phoenix` because we want the reliability and fault tolerance of `Erlang`,